aPrecious74/Robotics-Website/README.md

 It will be most beneficial if people miss our stories posted on our Instagram page.
 They can just hop on to the website through a link in our bio and BOOM!
+It poses as a secondary Instagram page for anyone who does not or can not have Instagram.
+The web is a download-free space to Robotics!

 I hope that this website can also contribute to attracting newer club members as the Doherty Clubs page lacks info.
 This website is meant to be an improvement of it.